aloha-trades/aloha-trades.github.io/index.md

 ![Flowpath Diagram](imgs/flowpath.png)

 ### Landing page after loading onto website
-When you enter our sites url, https://aloha-trades.com, this is what should be displayed.
+When you enter our site, url is: https://aloha-trades.com, this is what should be displayed.
 You will have to have a UH account in order to use this website:

 ![Screenshot of Ladning Page](imgs/Signin-Page.png)